 Member States will be obliged to share their proposals and the evidence for proportionality with the Commission and other MS, and the Commission will report on the effectiveness of the Directive after five years (January 2024).

 We used our influence through HOSPEEM, CEEP and HOPE to amend this legislation, as we were (and remain) concerned about how it may affect the ability of the UK to regulate “new” professions such as nurse associates in future, or to tighten up requirements e.g. for CPD.
-The NHS European Office will continue to engage in this way with this process after Brexit.
+The NHS European Office will continue to engage in this way with this process as it may still have implications for health professionals joining the NHS workforce from the EU after Brexit.